OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 $ ssh ubuntu@<your_instance_public_ip>
 ```

-First, verify that the GPUs are detected as PCI devices:
+6. Verify that the GPUs are detected as PCI devices:
 ```default
 $ lspci -Dnnk | grep NVIDIA
 ```